seanoneill505/NMforestwatch/README.md

 * Data Ingest Via Google Earth Engine (GEE)//Landsat 8 TOA Teir 1 Import to Google Earth Engine **This step is accomplished through importing the imagery from Google Earth engine servers.
 Google has a robust catalogue of image collections to choose from, including Landsat (1,2,3,4,5,6,7,8), MODIS, Sentinel (1,2,3), as well as many products derived from these image collections.
 * Image Collections for New Mexico AOI defined
-  ..* this is accomplished through the ee.Image() function in the Google Earth Engine API.
+  * This is accomplished through the ee.Image() function in the Google Earth Engine API.
 One of ee.Image() functions is to define polygons and take only imagery intersecting defined polygons.
 * Datarange of image collections (3 month interval)
 * Cloud Masking performed over AOI
 * NDVI band calculated and added to image